-As campus and enrollment expansion continued, so did program development.
+As campus and enrollment expansion continued at Northwood University, so did program development.
 As the number of curricula grew and the BBA degree program was added, so did involvement with business and industry.
 Management education seminars, short courses, and home study programs were developed to serve non-college students already at work in industry.